golf-and-co/Golf-Co/src/pages/bespoke-golf-holidays.md

     image: /img/bitmap-copy-3.png
   - description: EXPERT TOUR GUIDES
     image: /img/bitmap_4.png
-headingPackage: VIEW OUR SAMPLE ITINERARIES
+headingPackage: VIEW OUR SPECIAL ITINERARIES
 packages:
-  - heading: Great Britain
+  - heading: Europe
     image: /img/bespoke1.png
   - heading: Asia
     image: /img/bespoke2.png
-  - heading: 'West Coast, USA'
+  - heading: Africa
     image: /img/bespoke3.png
-  - heading: 'East Coast, USA'
+  - heading: United States of America
     image: /img/bespoke4.png
-heading2: Not Sure Which Package Suits You?
+heading2: Not Unique Enough?
 Let Us Help!
 paragraph2: >-
-  Etiam nec tellus eu lorem sodales placerat.
-Sed non est libero.
-Aliquam scelerisque dignissim turpis, sed facilisis eros bibendum aliquam.
-Nulla sagittis tempor turpis, consectetur.
+  We at Golf & Co. pride ourselves in turning your dreams into an exclusive experience that will last a lifetime.
+Our team of inhouse experts is at your service to turn dreams into reality.
 ---